 I first heard of Shirley Hershey Showalter as president of Goshen College, and now I’ve had the privilege of getting to know her on Twitter and through her blog.
 I so appreciate her generous spirit and wisdom, and look forward to reading her memoir when it’s released later this year.
-Thank you, Shirley, for your willingness to be the first stop on my Sacred Pauses blog tour–I hope we can sit down together over a cup of tea one day!
+Thank you, Shirley, for your willingness to be the first stop on my blog tour for Sacred Pauses: Spiritual Practices for Personal Renewal —I hope we can sit down together over a cup of tea one day!

 1. Tell us what your book is about and what prompted you to write it.
 What is Sacred Time, and why do people need it?